Janine Tugonon: Miss Universe 2012

 On 19 December 2012, Tugonon competed in Miss Universe 2012 at the Planet Hollywood Resort and Casino in Las Vegas, United States where she finished 1st Runner-Up to Olivia Culpo of the USA.
 Tugonon was the only Asian to place in the Top 5.
 Philippines placed in the Top 5 for the third consecutive year.

 During the final question and answer portion of the competition Tugonon was asked a question via Twitter and read by judge Nigel Barker: "As an international ambassador, do you believe that speaking English should be a prerequisite to being Miss Universe?
 Why or why not?"
 Tugonon replied:

 "For me, being Miss Universe is not just about knowing how to speak a specific language – it is being able to influence and inspire other people.
 So whatever language you have, as long your heart is to serve and you have a strong mind to show to people, then, you can be Miss Universe."

-Tugonon is the second Filipina to place 1st Runner-Up, after Miriam Quiambao at Miss Universe 1999.
+At the end of the event, Tugonon finished as 1st Runner-Up, Olivia Culpo of United States won the said pageant.
+Tugonon is the second Filipina entrant at Miss Universe who finished as 1st runner-up after Miriam Quiambao in 1999.
+Tugonon's placement as 1st Runner-Up was the highest one of the Philippines at Miss Universe until the victories of Pia Wurtzbach's in 2015 and Catriona Gray in 2018.